hitbtc-com/hitbtc-api/README.md

 Some recommendations to consider:

-* The application could receive the first snapshot and maintain the order book by applying incremental updates
+* The application could receive the first snapshot and maintain the order book by applying incremental updates.
-* It's recommended to invalidate a state of the application periodically using snapshots
+* It's recommended to invalidate a state of the application periodically using snapshots.
-* It's recommended to check sequence numbers and to drop updates with non-increasing sequence numbers
+* It's recommended to check sequence numbers and to drop updates with non-monotonous sequence numbers.

 <a name="MarketDataSnapshotFullRefresh"/>
 ##### MarketDataSnapshotFullRefresh